jugmac00/flask-reuploaded/docs/explanation.rst

 e.g. `.`, '..', '../../../home/{username}/.bash' or '../../my_app.wsgi'. if a
 user tries to upload a file with such a filename, the file will be renamed.

-- Users can't overwrite other users' files i.e., `similar filenames are suffixed by a number`.
+- Users can't overwrite other users' files, i.e., `similar filenames are suffixed by a number`.
 - Users can't upload files with extension suffixes that are not allowed by the ``UploadSet``.

-You are advised to read the source code to explore the mechanism of dealing with each error/attack and you may decide to take additional actions.
+You are advised to read the source code to explore the mechanism of dealing with each error/attack, and you may decide to take additional actions.

 Maximum Allowed File Size